OllieRylance/Learning-AI/README.md

 This example is the same as example 1 but attempts to add positive reinforcement as well.
 This code does not produce a solution.

 ANN Example 3
+This is an example of only negative reinforcement being applied to a hard-coded training set with three predictors.